Last updated August 11, 2020 at 12 PM ET

 The above is a graph of barometric pressure and wind speed collected by SUN2.
 You can see the barometric pressure and wind speed decrease as the eye of Isaias moved over SUN2.

 Click here for all UNCW CORMP buoy data.

 Eyes on the Storm pulls data from within 50 miles of Isaias path.
 In the Southeast region, NBDC Buoy 41004 – Edisto – captured the highest wind gusts, highest wave heights, and lowest barometric pressure.
 Isaias was a category 1 hurricane when traveling over buoy 41004.

 Studying Coastal Change

-On Saturday August 1, researchers at University of North Carolina Wilmington (UNCW) deployed water level sensors and sediment traps on on Masonboro Island, an uninhabited barrier island near Wilmington, NC.
-This research is part of a data set UNCW has been collecting since 2018 with bi-monthly surveys.
-They are looking at the impact of storms, like Tropical Storm Isaias, on barrier islands and the importance and timescale of natural recovery in between.
+On Saturday August 1, lead researcher Joseph Long from UNCW and his team deployed water level sensors and sediment traps on Masonboro Island, an uninhabited barrier island off of Wilmington, NC.
+The sensor deployments are part of a larger UNCW project that started in 2018 to study the impact of storms, like Isaias, on barrier islands.
+Researchers on the project have been conducting bi-monthly surveys for the past two years to also look at the importance and timescale of natural recovery along barrier islands between storms.